Ricardo Cortez: Acting

 Hollywood executives changed his name from Krantz to Cortez to capitalize on his handsome Latin-like features and the popularity of the silent film era's "Latin lovers" such as Rudolph Valentino, Ramon Novarro, Antonio Moreno and Rod La Rocque.
-When it began to circulate publicly that Cortez was not actually Latin, the studios attempted to pass him off as French before a final Viennese origin story was promoted.
+When it began to circulate publicly that Cortez was not actually Latino, the studios attempted to pass him off as French before a final Viennese origin story was promoted.
+He was also credited as Jack Crane early in his acting career.

 Cortez appeared in over 100 films.
 He began his career playing romantic leads, and when sound cinema arrived, his strong delivery and New York accent made him an ideal heavy.
 While his main focus was character acting, he occasionally was able to play leading men.
 He played opposite Joan Crawford in Montana Moon (1930), and was the first actor to portray Sam Spade in the original pre-Code version of The Maltese Falcon (1931); the latter film was later overshaded by the 1941 remake with Humphrey Bogart in the lead.
 He co-starred with Charles Farrell and Bette Davis in The Big Shakedown (1934), and with Al Jolson and Dolores del Río in Wonder Bar (1934).
 In 1936, Cortez replaced Warren William as Perry Mason in The Case of the Black Cat.